parxhall/web_exam/documentation.md

 ### I also went one-step further and created a prototype of my website wireframes in Figma.
 ### [Figma Wireframes](https://www.figma.com/file/L5oKf7u1PZHTiidpx5uWpW/Web-Tech)
 ## Colour Choices:
 ### I conversed with my IT department on what colour scheme would fit with the company and found NETSCC have a blue theme.
-I tried to keep the website simple but modern and used a very small range of colours including blue, white and black and a relevant picture to modernise the look.
+I tried to keep the website simple but modern and used a very small range of colours including blue, white and black and a relevant picture to modernise the look, I got the uncopyright image from [Unsplash](https://unsplash.com/)
 ## Accessibility:
 ### To conform to accessibility rights I had to:
 - Use alternate text for images